sjaehn/BWidgets/README.md

 # B.Widgets
 Rewrite of the widget toolkit of the B.Music project.
 Work in progress.
-And still a lot of space to fill (as you can see):
+And still some space to fill (as you can see).

+For a detailed description of the classes and methods of B.Widgets see [BWidgets](BWidgets/README.md) and the other namespaces below the widget gallery.

 ![widgetgallery](suppl/widgetgallery.png)